Book The Billionaire World Hanne Nabintu Herland How Marxism Serves the Elite

-The rise of totalitarianism in democratic states has worried Europe’s intellectuals for some time.
+The rise of totalitarianism in democratic states has worried Europe’s intellectuals the past decades.
 The original fervent faith in the ability of modernity to overcome evil was significantly setback and reduced in the aftermath of the Second World War.

 The facilitation of a critical public transparency would make it possible to force a dialog with elites and governmental powers.